FiB3/ssjs-vsc/README.md

 In such case, let me know on my [GitHub here!](https://github.com/fib3/ssjs-vsc/issues)

 - Upcoming improvements to security of development Cloud Pages.
-- Client Secret not loading when VSCode is not up to date.
-Update your VSCode to fix.
 - Multi-root workspaces are not supported.
-- Preview panel does not support clipboard nor search.